eugenp/tutorials/spring-rest-testing/README.md

-## Spring REST Full
+## Spring REST Testing

-This module contains articles about REST APIs with Spring
+This module contains articles about testing REST APIs with Spring

 ### Courses